What To Do After an Accident

 If you are involved in an accident, chances are that you are frightened and overwhelmed.
 It is important that you understand what to do during the accident aftermath in order to protect both your health and your legal rights.

 At Freeman Injury Law, we represent clients injured in all types of auto accidents, pedestrian accidents and other motor-vehicle-related injuries.
 To help you to better understand your rights and to allow you to be better prepared if you are involved in an accident, we’ve prepared short checklist.
-You can also come in for a free consultation with a Fort Lauderdale personal injury lawyer in our office after the accident so you can get personalized advice specific to your situation.
+You can also come in for a free consultation with a Florida personal injury lawyer in our office after the accident so you can get personalized advice specific to your situation.

 What to Do After an Accident The best course of action after you are involved in an accident is to be proactive in learning about your injuries and about your legal rights.
 After an accident, follow these steps to make sure you do both: